island-is/island.is/apps/services/auth/ids-api/README.md

 ## Getting Started

-Connect to either the AWS dev database or a local database container.
+To run the API, connect to either the AWS dev database or a local database container.

+**Important:** Use a local database container for database migrations.

 ### Using Local Database

-**Important:** For database migrations, use a local database container.

-Ensure `sequelize.config.js` environment variables are set or cleared:
+Configure environment variables or clear them:

 ```bash
 export DB_USER=dev_db